 How do I get to Coral Beach Farms?

-You can travel to the Okanagan via Greyhound from either Vancouver or Calgary (www.greyhound.ca).
+You can travel to the Okanagan via eBus from Vancouver.
+Visit www.myebus.ca

 The nearest stop to Coral Beach is Kelowna Airport.
+If you have prearranged a pick up with Coral Beach Farms, we will be there to pick you up.
 From Kelowna Airport you can get a taxi to Coral Beach Farms (about 20 mins).
 You can get the No.23 bus from the airport to Winfield.
 The nearest bus stop is at 'The Lakes' however this is still about 8km from the farm.
 Winfield does have a local taxi service ( Winfield Taxi: 250-766-4440).

 Parking at Coral Beach Farms?

 All employees must enter and exit the farm via the southern gates, sign posted 'staff car park', which will take you behind the plant.
-During harvest a parking attendant will direct you to an available space.
 The northern gates are to be kept available for customers and short-stay visitors only.

 Parking at Coral Beach Farms?